-So what’s up with Disney stock?
-My guess is two things are at work here.
-Firstly, we have the inevitable hangover from the good times between 2010 and 2015.
-In this period Disney’s business and stock looked unstoppable.
-The former grew from making $2.05 per share for its stockholders in 2010 to $4.90 in 2015.
-The latter basically trebled in the space of four-and-a-half years (plus an additional four bucks per share in cumulative dividend payments).
+So, what’s up with Disney stock?
+Two things stand out right now.
+First, we have the inevitable hangover from the good times between 2010 and 2015.
+Disney’s business and stock looked unstoppable back then, with EPS growing from $2.05 per share to $4.90 per share during that time.
+The stock basically trebled over the same period.

-The kicker is that these two performances don’t entirely match.
-I mean the business basically doubles its earnings power yet shareholder returns treble.
-Unless you’re dealing with a stock that is ludicrously undervalued, then at some point shareholders will always have to pay the piper for that kind of positive discrepancy.
+On-the-ball readers will no doubt notice that these two performances don’t entirely match.
+I mean, the business doubles its earnings power yet shareholder returns treble?
+Unless you are dealing with a stock that is ludicrously undervalued, then at some point shareholders will always have to pay the piper for that kind of positive discrepancy.
 This is where the hangover kicks in.

 The Bigger Picture

-You’ll notice I deliberately set out Disney’s business in two parts, which is something I’ve done before.
-The reason for that is because, in terms of threats, you’ve probably read a whole lot of articles covering Netflix and streaming.
+You will notice that I deliberately divided Disney’s business into two parts there.
+That is because you have probably read a whole lot of articles covering Netflix and streaming.
 The theory goes that if folks stop subscribing to cable television, then companies like Disney earn less in affiliate fees – i.e. the cash that cable companies pay per month per subscriber – and less in advertising revenue (fewer eyeballs equals lower advertising dollars).
 As you can see from above, this looks like it has already had an impact on the Media Networks division.

-That said, there’s a good case to claim that these supposed threats to Disney’s business are overblown.
-To illustrate why let’s take fiscal year 2014 as a baseline.
-I’ve chosen that year because ESPN was still riding high with 96 million subscribers.
-In 2014 Disney made roughly $7.5 billion in total after-tax profit.
-Despite the trouble that traditional television has had, analysts forecast that Disney will earn somewhere around $10.75 billion this year; 45% higher than four years ago.
+There is a good case to be made in claiming that these threats are overblown.
+To illustrate why, let us take fiscal year 2014 as a baseline.
+I picked that year because ESPN was still riding high with 96m subscribers back then.
+Disney also made roughly $7.5b in total after-tax profit that year.
+Now, despite the trouble that linear-TV has had, analysts forecast that Disney will earn around $10.75b this year.
+That is around 45% higher than four years ago.

-The per share numbers are actually even better because of the cumulative effect of share repurchases.
-On that basis Disney will have grown its income by 65% in that time.
-So the bigger picture doesn’t look too bad.
-It’s just that the hangover period has seen the valuation slashed from nearly 25x earnings to 15x earnings.
+The per-share numbers are actually even better due to the cumulative effect of share repurchases.
+On that basis, Disney will have grown its income by 65% in that time.
+Suddenly the bigger picture doesn’t look too bad.
+It is just that the hangover period has seen the valuation slashed from nearly 25x earnings to 15x earnings.
 What is the net result?
 Profit has actually grown, but the stock goes nowhere.

-Now, even if you were so pessimistic on the future of television that you discounted Media Networks to zero, you can buy Disney shares today for 30x the net earnings of the other segments.
-That’s the 50% of Disney’s operating profit that is much more resilient to long-term change.
-It’s an economic engine that generates something like $5 billion in after-tax profit.
-If it is successful in its bid to acquire the lion’s share of Fox then that will go even higher.
-In any case is there enough insurance in Disney’s valuation to wait out the slight Media Networks issue?
-Considering a total earnings yield of over 6.5% then I’m inclined to say yes.
+Now, even if you were so pessimistic on the future of television that you discounted Media Networks to zero, you can buy Disney shares today for 30x the net income of the other segments.
+That is the 50% of Disney’s operating profit that is much more resilient to long-term change.
+It is an economic engine that generates something like $5b in after-tax profit.
+If the firm is successful in its bid to acquire the lion’s share of Fox, then that will go even higher.
+In any case, is there enough insurance in Disney’s valuation to wait out the slight Media Networks issue?
+Considering a total earnings yield of over 6.5%, I am inclined to say yes.